Your baby's wellbeing will be monitored during your antenatal appointments, so any problems will usually be picked up before labour starts.

 - how far into your pregnancy you are

 - any medical problems you have had

-- if this will be your first birth
+- if this is your first time experiencing labour

 - if you have previously had a caesarean birth

 If there's no medical reason for the baby to be born straight away, it may be possible to wait for labour to begin naturally.
 You may be able to go home to think things through.

 When you do birth your baby, the staff in your maternity unit or hospital will usually give you a private room on the hospital ward and on the labour ward.